How to Verify QR Code Signatures in Java

 FAQ Section

-2. How do I verify a QR-code signature?
+2. How do I actually verify a QR code signature in my application?

-3. Can I use GroupDocs.Signature for non-Java platforms?
+3. Can I use GroupDocs.Signature with non-Java platforms?

 Resources